Boltby: History

 The name Boltby derives from the Old Norse Boltibȳ meaning 'Bolti's village'.

 Boltby is mentioned in the Domesday Book as Boltebi in the Yalestre hundred.
 After the Norman invasion, the land was owned by Hugh, son of Baldric.
 He granted Lordship of the local manor to Gerald of Boltby.
 Previously the Lord of the manor was Sumarlithi, son of Karli.

-Fewer than five new houses have been built in the village in the 20th century, giving a total of 43 in 2005.

 The eastern part of the Boltby was affected by flooding in 2005 when Gurtof Beck overflowed and damaged or destroyed buildings.
-Local reports were of water levels up to 3m deep.
+Local reports were of water levels up to 3 m deep.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
 It was in the North Riding of Yorkshire until 1974, when it was transferred to the new county of North Yorkshire.
-From 1974 to 2023 it was part of the district of Hambleton.
+From 1974 to 2023 it was part of the Hambleton District.
 It is now administered by the unitary North Yorkshire Council.

 The village and the eastern part of the civil parish is within the North York Moors National Park, which is responsible for some local government functions.

 The parish shares a grouped parish council, known as Hillside Parish Council, with the civil parishes of Cowesby, Felixkirk, Kirby Knowle and Upsall.